 Think about it.
 Everyone that works for you, from the team on the sales floor to the receptionist meets new people all the time, both during their workday and when they’re off.
 They, too, will be asked, “What do you do?”
 Even if they aren’t salespeople, they should be able to state a simplified version of your elevator pitch.

 Instead of, “I’m a receptionist,” the answer could be, “I’m the receptionist for ABC Company.
 They build websites and handle tech problems for small businesses.”
-Without this training, you can assume that most of your staff simply puts a period on the end of their job title.
+Without this training, you can assume that most of your staff simply put a period at the end of their job title.

 It’s worth the time it takes to provide this very basic training to everyone on your team.
 It will amp up your potential reach as well as help your staff see themselves as valuable contributors to your company vision.